usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 - **Stop the gNodeB**: Terminate the gNodeB with `./stop.sh`.
 - **Status**: Check if the gNodeB is running with `./is_running.sh`.
 - **Logs**: Access logs by navigating to the `logs` directory.
+- **Uninstall**: Use `./uninstall.sh` to remove the gNodeB software.

 > [!NOTE]
-> If the directory `RAN_Intelligent_Controllers/Near-Real-Time-RIC` is not found, then the `generate_configurations.sh` script will disable the E2 interface, so please delete this directory if you only want to use the UE, gNodeB, and 5G Core Network.
+> If the directory `RAN_Intelligent_Controllers/Near-Real-Time-RIC` is not found, then the `generate_configurations.sh` script will disable the E2 interface.
+Alternatively, if prompted to enter an E2 address, enter nothing ("") to disable the E2 interface in the gNodeB configuration.

 ## References